I live outside the city limits of Hohenwald, do I need a building permit?

 Lewis County does not have any fees associated with building new structures outside of the city limits of Hohenwald.
 The Lewis County Board of Commissioners recently passed a Resolution respectfully requesting the Tennessee General Assembly to amend the County Powers Relief Act so that all counties in Tennessee could have the option to enact an Impact Fee to help generate revenue to fund projects related to accelerated growth in their communities, if they choose to do so, helping to offset costs associated with development and save county residents tax dollars or even avoid a property tax increase.

-However, if you are building within the Hohewald City Limits, you should reach out to the City of Hohenwald to check for their requirments.
+However, if you are building within the Hohenwald City Limits, you should reach out to the City of Hohenwald to check for their requirements.

 Does Lewis County Government have a building and codes department?

-Lewis County Government DOES NOT have a bulding and codes department, nor do we employ anyone for the purpose of building and codes.
-For any information related to building and codes we encourage you to reach out to the City of Hohewald to speak with Building/Codes Enforcer, Brad Rasbury.
-(931) 796-2231.
+Lewis County Government DOES NOT have a building and codes department, nor do we employ anyone for the purpose of building and codes.
+For any information related to building and codes we encourage you to reach out to the City of Hohenwald to speak with Building/Codes Enforcer, Brad Rasbury at (931) 796-2231.

 What about permits for emergency backup power generators?